reedws/IT3049C/blog/2022-01-17-transfer-repo-ownership/index.md

 - A healthy assortment of projects that are readily accessible to recruiters and hiring managers can potentially compensate for any perceived deficiencies in the other areas.

 ## Good Projects to have

 - a personal website
 - Stereotypical programming exercises
 - Mobile apps
 - Open Source project contribution
 - Scripts, utilities, and helpers

-## Good Marks of a good GitHub Account.
+## Good Marks of a good GitHub Account

 - Variety
 - Completeness
 - Functionality